What's the difference between counselling & psychotherapy?

 How long does counselling/therapy take?

 Yes.
-In the therapeutic relationship I offer professional boundaries, safe, confidential and non-judgmental space, where you can discuss anything, no matter how shameful or strange it may feel.
+In the therapeutic relationship I offer professional boundaries, safe, confidential and non-judgmental space, where you can discuss anything, no matter how uncomfortable it may feel.

 What is the benefit of using the creative arts in therapy?

-The arts ( art, clay, sandplay, postcards, music, poetry, drama, puppetry, movement) offer safe and contained way how to express and process feelings, which can sometimes be difficult to articulate or find the right words for.
+The arts ( art, clay, sand play, postcards, music, poetry, drama, puppetry, body movement) offer safe and contained way how to express and process feelings, which can sometimes be difficult to articulate or find the right words for.